rclone/rclone/docs/content/commands/rclone_listremotes.md

 ---
 # rclone listremotes

-List all the remotes in the config file.
+List all the remotes in the config file and defined in environment variables.

 ## Synopsis